mttcohack/python-snake-game/README.md

-# MTT CoHack Challenge : Python Snake Game
+# MTT CoHack Challenge: Python Snake Game

 ## Introduction

 The snake game is an arcade game and it has very simple logic, which is why it's any ideal example to demonstrate how to build games with [pygame](https://www.pygame.org/news), a python library to build games.

 ![snake-game](./media/snake_game.gif)
+*GIF by User:Ustone07, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons

 ## Requirements